RyuuXS/Reforestation/README.md

-## Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+## Why is the ocean always blue?
+Because the shore never waves back.